-- Umbarra Aboriginal Cultural Centre (Wallaga Lake, near Narooma, NSW): This center offers boomerangand spear-throwing instruction, painting with natural ochers, discussions on Aboriginal culture, and guided walking tours of Aboriginal sacred sites.
+- Umbarra Aboriginal Cultural Centre (NSW): This center in Wallaga Lake, near Narooma, offers boomerang- and spear-throwing instruction, painting with natural ochers, discussions on Aboriginal culture, and guided walking tours of Aboriginal sacred sites.
 See p.
-228. - Tjapukai Aboriginal Cultural Park (Cairns, QLD): This multimilliondollar center showcases the history of the Tjapukai people-their Dreamtime creation history and their oftenharrowing experiences since the white man arrived-using a film, superb theatrical work, and a dance performance.
-Its Aboriginal art and crafts gift shop is one of the country's best.
+232. - Tjapukai Aboriginal Cultural Park (QLD): This multimillion-dollar center near Cairnes showcases the history of the Tjapukai people-with their Dreamtime creation history and their often-harrowing experiences since the white man arrived-using film, superb theatrical work, and dance performance.
+Its Aboriginal

+- art-and-crafts gift shop is one of the country's best.
 See p.
-287. - Aboriginal Art & Culture Centre (Alice Springs, NT): You'll taste bush food, see a dance, throw boomerangs and spears, and learn about Aboriginal family values in one half-day tour of this Aborigine-owned center in Alice Springs.
+292. - Aboriginal Art & Culture Centre (NT): You'll taste bush food, see a dance, throw boomerangs and spears, and learn about Aboriginal family values in one half-day tour of this Aborigine-owned center in Alice Springs.
 Be sure to hang around for the 1-hour didgeridoo lesson at the end.
 See p.
-385.

-- Anangu Tours (Ayers Rock, NT): The Anangu are the owners of Ayers Rock or, in their native tongue, Uluru.
+391. - Anangu Tours (NT): The Anangu are the owners of Ayers Rock or, in their native tongue, Uluru.
 Join them for walks around the Rock as you learn about the poisonous "snake men" who fought battles here, pick bush food off the trees, throw spears, visit rock paintings, and watch the sun set over the monolith.
-Their Cultural Centre near the base of the Rock has displays about the Aboriginal Dreamtime.
-See "Uluru-Kata Tjuta National Park (Ayers Rock/The Olgas)" in chapter 8. - Manyallaluk: The Dreaming Place (Katherine, NT): This Aboriginal community welcomes visitors and teaches them to paint, weave, throw boomerangs, and perform other tasks of daily life.
-A low-key day and the chance to chat one-on-one with Aboriginal people in their bush home.
-See "Katherine" in chapter 9.
+Their Cultural Centre, near the base of the Rock, has displays about the Aboriginal Dreamtime.
+See "Uluru-Kata Tjuta National Park (Ayers Rock/The Olgas)," in chapter 9.

+- Manyallaluk-The Dreaming Place (NT): This Aboriginal community near Katherine welcomes visitors and teaches them to paint, weave, throw boomerangs, and perform other tasks of daily life-a low-key day and the chance to chat one-on-one with Aboriginal people in their bush home.
+See "Katherine," in chapter 10. - Mangarrayi People (NT): Mike Keighley of Far Out Adventures

-- Mangarrayi People (Katherine, NT): Mike Keighley of Far Out Adventures (© 0427/152 288; www. farout.com.au) takes tours to beautiful Elsey Station (a ranch) near Katherine, where you visit with the children of the local Mangarrayi people.
-Sample bush tucker, learn a little bush medicine, and swim in a natural "spa-pool" in the Roper River.
-See "Katherine" in chapter 9. - Yamatji Bitja Aboriginal Bush Tours (Kalgoorlie, WA): Geoffrey Stokes (© 08/9021 5862 or 0407/ 378 602), brought up the traditional
+- (© 0427/152 288; www.farout.com. au) takes tours to beautiful Elsey Station (a ranch) near Katherine, where you visit with the children of the local Mangarrayi people.
+Sample bush tucker, learn a little bush medicine, and swim in a natural "spapool" in the Roper River.
+See "Katherine," in chapter 10. - Kings Park Indigenous Heritage Tour (WA): Greg Nannup's descriptions of the traditional use of the park, as well as local Aboriginal myths and beliefs, add another dimension to one's understanding and enjoyment of Kings Park in Perth.
+His telling of the "Creation" story is superb.
+See p.
+468.